-Grade and pay structures provide a logically designed framework within which an organization's pay policies can be implemented.
+Grade and pay structures are an important part of reward systems.
+If properly designed and maintained they provide a logically designed framework within which an organization's pay policies can be implemented.
 They enable the organization to determine where jobs should be placed in a hierarchy, define pay levels and the scope for pay progression, and provide the basis upon which relativities can be managed, equal pay achieved and the processes of monitoring and controlling the implementation of pay practices can take place.
-Grade and pay structures also enable organizations to communicate the career and pay opportunities available to employees.
+A grade structure can also serve as a medium through which the organization communicates the career and pay opportunities available to employees.